aminnie/Ketron-EVM-MIDI-Controller/README.md

 Why use the Macropad RP2040 to control the Ketron: The Macropad has USB HID keyboard drivers - just like the countless keypads you fill find on Amazon.
 However, these devices and even some dedicated MIDI controllers do not support sending MIDI SysEx messages.
 Ketron exposes a hardware MIDI pedal interface on the EVM, but also has generously provided a MIDI over USB implmenetation.
 This controller is coded to send MIDI CC and SysEX messages over USB using the Adafruit Circuit Python library.

-### Macropad Controller Button support:
+### Macropad Controller Button:

-The USB based MIDI Controller supports the most often used Arranger functions via SysEx messages as an alternative to the Ketron hardware Pedal device.
+The USB based MIDI Controller supports the most often used Arranger functions via SysEx messages.
 Button assignmeents can be changed by modifying the values in a config file saved on the controller's USB drive.

 The controller is currently configured to the following EVM SysEx messages: